cannatag/ldap3/docs/manual/source/tutorial_abstraction_basic.rst

 When creating Entries or assigning new Attribute values new objects are flagged as **Virtual** until committed, to indicate that they are still not present in the DIT.

+Update operations can be applied to a single Entry or to the whole Entry collection of a Writer reader.

 Let's try the same operations we did in the previous chapters of this tutorial.
 First you must open the connection to the LDAP server as usual:

     >>> from ldap3 import Server, Connection, ObjectDef, AttrDef, Reader, Writer, ALL